vanniekerkalex/upwork_scrape_001/README.md

 # REAL ESTATE PROJECT - Web Scraping

-The task was to scrape information on estate agents from a list of links / web pages.
+The task was to scrape information on real estate agents from a list of links / web pages.
 Scrape the info, and store it in a CSV file for the client.

-### Installing
+## Installation

 Clone the the repository.